zliucz/zliucz.github.io/_pages/about.md

 Extra-curriculum Activities
 ----
-When I'm not working, I enjoy playing table tennis 🏓 and basketball 🏀.
-I was the table tennis champion in my High School 😎 and a member of the HKUST Mainland Student Basketball Team ⛹️.
+When I'm not working, I enjoy playing table tennis and basketball.
+I was the table tennis champion in my High School 😎🏓 and a member of the HKUST Mainland Student Basketball Team ⛹️.